 About National Volunteer Week

 Build up your community and lend a helping hand by participating in National Volunteer Week at LSU.
 We challenge you to make a positive change as you participate in a week’s worth of free service events.
-We are still finalizing the week’s schedule, so please check back later in the spring semester for details.

-2013 National Volunteer Week events included:
+National Volunteer Week 2017 events include: